FAIR-by-Design-Methodology/FAIR-by-Design_ToT/Templates/facilitator_guide_template.md

         - e.g. activity resources such as card decks
         - etc.
 - how to prepare the materials beforehand
-    - e.g. something needs to be written on the flipcharts
+    - e.g. something needs to be written on the flip charts
 - how to prepare the learning environment
     - room layout and any other specifics (e.g. name tags, sign-in sheet, etc.)
     - in case of an online training this includes preparation of the virtual room, providing access, sending out or publishing reading materials, etc.